aws/aws-toolkit-vscode/designs/feature-control.md

 ### Success criteria for the addition

 * A feature access control system that grants access to unreleased code for development purposes.
+  * Returns a boolean value with whether or not the requested feature is accessible.
-  * Access should not be dependent on a rebuild--this should be user-configurable.
+  * Access should not be dependent on a rebuild--this should be user-configurable through the IDE.
-    * Waiting until a VS Code restart to grant access is fair game.
+    * Waiting until a VS Code restart to grant access is acceptable.
   * Flags should be undocumented outside the codebase.
 Even though features will be included in new builds, they will eminently not be ready for general use.
+    * Within the codebase, an enum should be used to define features in order to track down gates for easy removal when it's time to publish the feature.
   * Tests should be able to inject their own configurations into the feature access control system to ensure correct features are tested.
   * A hard limit on the amount of active feature flags should be imposed in order to protect against bloat.

 ### Out-of-Scope

-* Visual confirmation to tell a user that their `settings.json` features array has changed and that they should restart to see changes
+* Feedback to tell a user that their `settings.json` features array has changed and that they should restart to see changes
 * The ability to toggle features on and off mid-session
 * The ability to pass non-boolean values through feature access control.
 * The ability to permanently override the switch for the feature (as opposed to pruning the toggle and the forking code) when a feature is set to go live.
+* Mechanisms to purge or otherwise expire old flags.

 User Experience Walkthrough
 ---------------------------